northstowekarate/northstowekarate.github.io/training/fees/index.md

 ---
-title: Northstowe Karate Club - Lesson fees and other costs
+title: Northstowe Karate Club | Lesson fees and other costs
 layout: base.njk
-description: Your first lesson is always free.
-After that you pay per session.
+description: Your first lesson is always free, then you pay per session.
 You'll also need to join the Japan Karate Association to continue training on a regular basis.
 ---
-# Fees
+# Northstowe Karate Club Fees
 The first lesson is always free, so you can try it out and see if you enjoy the lesson.
 Prices are £4 per session for adults and £3 per session for children.

 An introductory family discount is also available with up to 2 children free per adult.